This Discussion channel is currently closed.

 Default_avatar

-Sally E Peters about 8 years ago
+Sally E Peters almost 9 years ago

 It seems like rate hikes are increasing far faster than cost of living, when all energy costs are decreasing.
 This doesn't make sense, even taking the cost of infrastructure into account.